wistia/wistia-open-docs/_posts/customizing-your-video.md

 ## Timeline Actions

+Want your video to autoplay on page load, or loop when it's done?
+Need a sweet email gate to capture leads?
+Then you need Timeline Actions, my friend!

+{% wistia_embed hashed_id: kh5w16gm6f %}

 Timeline Actions are an easy way to get your viewers to take action with your videos.
 They're sort of like the sprinkles on top of your (already amazing) video cake.
-Within the Timeline Actions drop down menu we house all sorts of great tools--like Turnstile email gate, Calls to Action, and Annotation links.
+Within the Timeline Actions drop down menu we house all sorts of great tools--like start and end behaviors, Turnstile email gate, Calls to Action, and Annotation links.

 {{ "For more information on tracking Action analytics, check out our [Embedded Video Analytics](http://wistia.com/doc/embedded-video-analytics#actions) docs." | note }}